Nubezzi/Wolt_2024/readme.md

 ### Prerequisites

-What things you need to install the software and how to install them:
+What things you need to use the API:

 - Python 3 (3.11.5 was used)
-- Flask (2.3.2)
+- Flask (2.3.2 was used)

 ### Installing